rez1Sadik/python-Investigating-Netflix-Movies/readme.md

 # Show the plot
 plt.show()

-#After inspecting the plot, answer the question "Are we certain that movies are getting shorter?"
+# After inspecting the plot, answer the question "Are we certain that movies are getting shorter?"
+## After inspecting the scatter plot, we cannot be certain whether movies are getting shorter.
+## The plot provides a visualization of movie duration by year of release, showing the relationship between these two variables.
+## However, to determine if movies are getting shorter, we need to analyze additional information, such as statistical trends or
+## a more comprehensive examination of the dataset.
+Therefore, the answer should be "maybe."

 answer="maybe"
 ```